‘Days Of Our Lives’ Seek Ratings Boost With Fan Favorites Sami And EJ’s Rumored Return?

-Days of Our Lives is rumored to be bringing back fan favorites Sami and EJ to stir things up in Salem and hopefully raise their dropping ratings.
+Days of Our Lives is rumored to be bringing back fan favorites Sami and EJ to stir things up in Salem and hopefully raise their declining ratings.

-Sami, played by Alison Sweeney, and EJ, played by James Scott, have not been confirmed by the network to be returning and some think that their comebacks are just an attempt to raise ratings.
+Sami (Alison Sweeney) and EJ’s (James Scott) return has not been confirmed by the network, and some think that their comebacks are just an attempt to raise ratings.

 Sweeney has indicated in the past that she would be open to returning for stints as Sami for Days of Our Lives.